hotosm/docs/docs/ai-guide/using-lmms-responsibly.md

 - Use AI deliberately, not habitually.
 - Avoid vendor lock-in, maintaining the flexibility to shift to more efficient or open alternatives as they emerge.
 - Acknowledge environmental cost explicitly in AI use policies.
+- Consider offset strategies with regards to energy usage and emissions.

 ### 1.4 Labour and Exploitation